Not sure what to do in Cappadocia, Turkey?

 8. Take A Day Trip To Salt Lake Tuz

-From Goreme, it takes about 2 hours to get to the nearest part of Lake Tuz.
-It is a salt lake that is completely free-to-enter, but make sure you keep your belongings safe because the salinity will destroy your belongings.
+From Goreme, it takes about 2 hours by car to get to the nearest part of Lake Tuz.
+It is a salt lake that is completely free to enter, but make sure you keep your belongings safe because the salinity will destroy your belongings.
 It is recommended to enter the Lake barefoot, or don’t enter and just admire the lake up close.

 9. Explore The Zelve Open-Air Museum